+Each year, Metro publishes a Service Guidelines report that outlines the analysis of target service levels and route performance management.
+The annual report will include a comprehensive list of the prior years’ service changes and will identify and discuss service changes that address performance-related issues.
+Metro works to provide transparency in Metro’s process and help jurisdictions plan for the future by conducting regular outreach throughout the county about the results of the Service Guidelines Report.

-Adverse Effect of a Major Service Change
+Adverse effect of a major service change

 An adverse effect of a major service change is defined as a reduction of 25 percent or more of the transit trips serving a census tract, or 25 percent or more of the service hours on a route.

-Disparate Impact Threshold
+Title VI of the Civil Rights Act of 1964 requires all transit agencies to evaluate major service change impacts on minority and low-income populations; the King County Strategic Plan and the County’s Equity and Social Justice ordinance reflect similar commitments to addressing these impacts.Disparate impact threshold

 A disparate impact occurs when a major service change results in adverse effects that are significantly greater for minority populations than for non-minority populations.
-Metro’s threshold for determining whether adverse effects are significantly greater for minority compared with non-minority populations is ten percent.
-Should Metro find a disparate impact, Metro will consider modifying the proposed changes in order to avoid, minimize or mitigate the disparate impacts of the proposed changes.
+Metro’s threshold for determining adverse effects is when the percentage of routes or tracts adversely affected by a major service change and classified as minority is 10 or more percentage points higher than the percentage of routes or tracts classified as minority in the system as a whole.
+Should Metro find a disparate impact, consideration will be given to modifying the proposed changes in order to avoid, minimize or mitigate the disparate impacts of the proposed changes.

 Metro will measure disparate impacts by comparing changes in the number of trips serving minority or non-minority census tracts, or by comparing changes in the number of service hours on minority or non-minority routes.
-Metro defines a minority census tract as one in which the percentage of minority population is greater than that of the county as a whole.
+Metro defines a minority census tract as one in which the minority population percentage is greater than that of the county as a whole.
 For regular fixed-route service, Metro defines a minority route as one for which the percentage of inbound weekday boardings in minority census tracts is greater than the average percentage of inbound weekday boardings in minority census tracts for all Metro routes.

-Disproportionate Burden Threshold
+Disproportionate burden threshold

 A disproportionate burden occurs when a major service change results in adverse effects that are significantly greater for low-income populations than for non-low-income populations.
-Metro’s threshold for determining whether adverse effects are significantly greater for low-income compared with non-low-income populations is ten percent.
-Should Metro find a disproportionate burden, Metro will consider modifying the proposed changes in order to avoid, minimize or mitigate the disproportionate burden of the proposed changes.
+Metro’s threshold for determining adverse effects is when the percentage of routes or tracts adversely affected by a major service change and classified as low-income is 10 or more percentage points higher than the percentage of routes or tracts classified as low-income in the system as a whole.
+Should Metro find a disproportionate burden, consideration will be given to modifying the proposed changes in order to avoid, minimize or mitigate the disproportionate burden of the proposed changes.

 Metro will measure disproportionate burden by comparing changes in the number of trips serving low-income or non-low-income census tracts, or by comparing changes in the number of service hours on low-income or non-low-income routes.
 Metro defines a low-income census tract as one in which the percentage of low-income population is greater than that of the county as a whole.
 For regular fixed-route service, Metro defines a low-income route as one for which the percentage of inbound weekday boardings in low-income census tracts is greater than the average percentage of inbound weekday boardings in low-income census tracts for all Metro routes.

-Public outreach

-Metro conducts outreach to gather input from the public when considering major changes.
-Outreach ranges from relatively limited activities, such as posting rider alerts at bus stops, to more extensive outreach including mailed informational pieces and questionnaires, websites, media notices and public open houses.

-For service changes that affect multiple routes or large areas, Metro may convene a community-based sounding board.